 What’s the main message you hope your blog shares with your readers?

 Life is so much easier and less stressful when your finances are under control.
 I want to share all my tips, advice, experiences and even financial mistakes with my readers so that they can be financially fit and prepared to take care of themselves and their families.
+When finances aren’t tended to, people could be paying far too much for certain products and services, and some people aren’t paying enough bills.
+This could lead to people using Credit Cards for No Credit to rebuild their credit score because it has been damaged so much.

 What is your favorite part of being a military spouse?